A leading seminar series on hot topics and current issues affecting the health industry

 Miss a presentation?
 Not a problem.
-Presentation materials and audio podcasts are available below.
+Presentation materials are available below.

 All of our Coffee Talk seminars start promptly at 8:00 a.m. so you can get a head start on your busy day.

 Registration for Coffee Talk is by invitation only.
-Please contact email@example.com to be added to our email list and to receive information about future seminars.
+Please click here to be added to our email list and to receive information about future seminars.
 For each Coffee Talk seminar, Miller Thomson’s Health Industry Group will send you an invitation with information about the seminar and how to register.

 Participating via Webinar

-Our webinar format allows participants to attend a seminar using any web-enabled device, including a personal computer, laptop or group video conferencing.
+Our webinar format allows participants to attend using any web-enabled device, including a personal computer, laptop or group video conferencing.
 Webinar participants are able to view the presenter(s) and slides simultaneously and in real-time.
-To participate by webinar, you need both internet and dial-in (e.g. telephone) access.
+Internet access is required.

 Before each seminar, webinar registrants will receive a link by email which will provide access to the webinar.
-You must register for the seminar in order to receive the link.
+You must register for the webinar in order to receive the link.

 Attending the Seminar